Maximal dispersion of adaptive random walks

-This takes into account the number of visited links $M = |E(n)|$ up to time $n$, where $E(n)$ is the set of visited links, $\pi_{ij}(M) = \pi_{ij}/ ( \sum_{(i,j') \in E(n)} \pi_{ij'})$ if the link $(i,j)$ is in $E(n)$, and $0$ otherwise, and the stationary distribution $\rho(M)$ is calculated as the left eigenvector of $\Pi(M) = \left\lbrace \pi_{ij}(M) \right\rbrace$.
-As the solid line is closer to the corresponding dashed one for the ARW with respect to the MERW and the URW, we notice that the ARW reaches earlier---while exploring the network---best spreading performances.
-When the whole graph has been visited, the ARW performance is comparable to that of the MERW with the entropy production rate in Eq.\ \eqref{eq:MaxEntrRate}, whereas the URW converges to Eq.\ \eqref{eq:CoverKSEntr}.
+This takes into account the number of visited links $M = |E(n)|$ up to time $n$, where $E(n)$ is the set of visited links, $\pi_{ij}(M) = \pi_{ij}/ ( \sum_{(i,j') \in E(n)} \pi_{ij'})$ if the link $(i,j)$ is in $E(n)$, \deletetext{and }while $0$ otherwise, and the stationary distribution $\rho(M)$ is calculated as the left eigenvector of $\Pi(M) = \left\lbrace \pi_{ij}(M) \right\rbrace$.
+As the solid green line is indistinguishable from\deletetext{ closer to} the corresponding dashed one\deletetext{ for the ARW }\deletetext{with respect to the MERW and the URW, we notice that}, \deletetext{the}ARW has always\deletetext{ reaches earlier}---while exploring the network---optimal\deletetext{ best} spreading performances.
+On the contrary, by comparing the corresponding solid and dashed lines, the performances of MERW and URW are always sub-optimal.
+In particular, MERW reaches maximum entropy production---comparable to that of ARW---only \deletetext{W}when the whole graph has been visited \deletetext{, the ARW performance is comparable to that of the MERW with the entropy production rate in Eq.\ \eqref{eq:MaxEntrRate}, whilst the URW converges to Eq.\ \eqref{eq:CoverKSEntr}}.

 Moreover, in Fig.\ \ref{fig:ARWMERWURW}(d)--(f) we plot the median (solid line) of the relative difference between the entropy production rate $h$ and the optimal $\bar{h}$, together with first and third quartiles (shaded area).
-The median and the quartiles are calculated over an ensemble of $1000$ trajectories and are used in place of the mean and standard deviation because of the unknown distribution of $h$ around $\bar{h}$ (certainly not symmetric as $h \leq \bar{h}$).
-This gives further evidence of the fact that the ARW performs better than the MERW (and the URW) at maximizing the spreading while discovering the structure of the graph.

-Fig.\ 1 of the SM shows the entropy production rates of ARW, MERW, and URW on the graph induced by the visited nodes, i.e, also considering links that have not yet been visited.
-In this case, the ARW is still outperforming MERW and URW on the Erd\"{o}s--R\'{e}nyi graph, but is only marginally better on the scale-free and the real-world network. { Therefore, this other study confirms the good choice of comparison for the entropy production rates in Fig.\ \ref{fig:ARWMERWURW}: this needs to be calculated on the portion of network only composed by the visited links.}
+The median and the quartiles are calculated over an ensemble of $1000$ trajectories and are used in place of the mean and standard deviation because of the unknown distribution of $h$ around $\bar{h}$.
+This gives further evidence of the fact that \deletetext{the}ARW performs better than \deletetext{the}MERW (and \deletetext{the}URW) at maximizing the spreading while discovering the structure of the graph.
+Fig.\ \newtexttwo{S7}\deletetext{2} of the SM shows the entropy production rates of ARW, MERW, and URW on the graph induced by the visited nodes, i.e, including links that have not yet been visited.
+In this case, \deletetext{the}ARW is still outperforming MERW and URW on the Erd\"{o}s--R\'{e}nyi graph, but is only marginally better on the \deletetext{scale-free and the real-world network }other networks.